telefonicaid/fiware-cloto/doc/admin_guide.rst

     mysql> select * from cloto.cloto_serverinfo;

-It is important that you execute the command "*.header on*\ ", which allows you showing the header info of the tables.
-The other instructions are used in order to show the information in a more friendly way.
-And it should return with the following information:
+It should return with the following information:

 ::